mike99mac/mycroft-tools/README.md

 # mycroft-tools
 Line commands to be used with Mycroft running on Linux
 ```
+  * gr             - A grep wrapper that does not send output to stderr
   * lsenv          - List the Mycroft environment - what services are running?
   * lsintent       - List Mycroft intents - What can I say?
   * lsmycrofttools - List all tools in the mycroft-tools repo (this file)